eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Provider.
-This means that for the purposes of this Trust Model, attestation management has similarities to the part of EUDI Wallet Instance management that involves the EUDI Wallet Provider as the Provider of a EUDI Wallet Instance Attestation, which was already discussed in section 6.2.3.
+This means that for the purposes of this Trust Model, attestation management has similarities to the part of EUDI Wallet Instance management that involves the EUDI Wallet Provider as the Provider of an EUDI Wallet Instance Attestation, which was already discussed in section 6.2.3.

 #### 6.3.4 Attestation revocation